Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Solving PAZL problem

 \paragraph{Long routes}

-We now want to understand the performance of these algorithms when the size of the routes is unbounded.
-In this experiment we fix the number of routes to $8$ and the weights of the arcs $(c_t,t_i)$ are drawn following a uniform distribution between $0$ and $20,000$ (in the same range as the period).
-We represent in Figure~\ref{fig:long} the percentage of success of each algorithm, for load from $100\%$ down to $40\%$.
+We now want to understand the performance of these algorithms when the length of the routes is unbounded.
+In this experiment, we fix the number of routes to eight.
+The weights of the arcs of the fronthaul network are drawn following a uniform distribution in $[P]$.
+We represent in Figure~\ref{fig:long} the percentage of success of each algorithm computed from $10,000$ random instances, for load from $1$ down to $0.4$.

-In this regime, the performances of Shortest-Longest are abysmal since it depends on the difference between the longest and the smallest route which is large here.
-On the other hand, the greedy algorithm has a performance not so far from the case of short routes, which is expected since it does not directly depend on the size of the route.
-In fact, if we do the previous experiment (for short routes) but with long routes, we find that, on average, the greedy algorithm finds a solution when the load is less than $59\%$.
+In this regime, the performance of \shortestlongest is abysmal because it depends on the difference of size between the longest and the smallest route, which is large here.
+Algorithm \metaoffset has a performance not far from the short routes regime, which is expected since it does not directly depend on the size of the route.

-When the load is larger than $50\%$, the exhaustive search finds more solutions than the greedy algorithms which justifies its use.
-However, for load larger than $80\%$ there are many instances for which there are no solutions to \pazl.
-It means that with long routes and high load, looking for an assignment without waiting time is far too restrictive.
-That is why we present algorithms for the general \pall problem in our next section.
-We will test them on $8$ long routes and a load between $100\%$ and $80\%$, parameters for which, as shown here, there are often no assignment without waiting times.
+When the load is larger than $0.5$, the \ESCA finds more solutions than \metaoffset which justifies its use.
+However, for loads larger than $0.8$ there are instances for which there is no solution to \pazl.
+It means that with long routes and high load, looking for a bufferless assignment is far too restrictive.
+This justifies the design of algorithms for the general \pall problem, which we present in the next section.
+We will test them on $8$ long routes and a load between $1$ and $0.8$, parameters for which, as shown here, there is not always a bufferless assignment.